National Litigation Policy

 National Litigation Policy is formulated by the Ministry of Law and Justice of the Government of India to bring down the litigation from government agencies by making them more responsible in filing cases.

 Background

 The litigation process is lengthy and time-consuming in India.
 In 2010, 2.5 crore (25 million) legal cases were pending at various levels of the judiciary across the country.

-Policy

-The National Litigation Policy is based on the recognition that government and its various agencies are the predominant litigants in courts and tribunals in the country.
-Its aim is to transform government into an efficient and responsible litigant.
-This policy is also based on the recognition that it is the responsibility of the government to protect the rights of citizens, to respect fundamental rights and those in charge of the conduct of government litigation should never forget this basic principle.